 Attending face-to-face marketing events is all about networking and creating connections.
 To help your organization better network, consider sending invitations to current clients attending your event.
 These invites can be for a consultation or a dinner in appreciation of your ongoing relationship.

-[CTA] Ready to talk to an expert about planning for your next trade show?
-Contact Us Today.
+Ready to talk to an expert about planning for your next trade show?
+Contact us today.